akhatua2/pi_cf_digits_statistics/README.md

-# Statistical Analysis of CF Digits of Pi
+# Statistical Analysis of CF Digits of $\pi$
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./LICENSE)

-Large scale statistical analysis of the randomness of the continued fraction digits on pi
+Large scale statistical analysis of the randomness of the continued fraction digits on $\pi$

 ## INSTALL